DRXD1000/Route0x/README.md

 What is `use_multivec_reranking` and how it works ?

 [You can read more on this here in this awesome work by Kacper Łukawski](https://qdrant.tech/articles/late-interaction-models/).
-We took the basic idea and repurposed it.
+We implemented a variant of this.
 It can lift your overall peformance for a small tradeoff in latency.

 <img src="https://qdrant.tech/articles_data/late-interaction-models/single-model-reranking.png" width=100%/><br/><br/>